Do I need the Austrian citizenship in order to apply at Doctors Without Borders (MSF) Austria?

 I live in a country outside the recruitment area of MSF Austria.
 Where should I send my application?

 If your permanent residency is outside our rercuitment area, you can find out where to apply here!

 At present, the following professionals are needed in our field missions:

 - Doctors specialized in general medicine, internal medicine, paediatrics, gynaecology and obstetrics, emergency care, surgery (general and trauma), anaesthesia, psychiatry, public health and epidemiology.
 (NO vacancies are presently available for field missions in the following areas: ENT, dermatology, urology, ophthalmology, stomatology, neurology.)

 - Plastic surgeons.

 - Qualified nursing staff with a general diploma, paediatric and theatre nurses, anaesthesia nurses (male and female).
 Depending on your work experience and particular project demands (e.g. intensive care, psychiatric care, dialysis), further trainings will be regarded as additional qualifications.
 There is a high demand for male and female nurses with management skills and qualifications!

 - Specialists for technical areas and logistics with knowledge in electrics, mechanics and civil engineering, as well as specialists for water and hygiene, as well as logistics.

 What are the prerequisites for working at MSF Austria?

-The following are required if you want to join our team:
+The following requirements need to be fullfilled if you want to join our team: